Department of Fish and GamePO Box 25

 Reviews environmental assessment reports and impact statements affecting area wildlife populations.

-Participates in conducting public meetings and hearings on habitat projects and wildlife regulations.
+Participates in conducting public meetings and hearings on wildlife regulations.

 How to Apply:

-Click on the Apply Online button and follow the instructions provided to complete the Application Checklist and Exam for this position.
+Click on the Apply Online button to the left and follow the instructions provided to complete the Application Checklist and Exam for this position.

-When updating your online application information, please add/select:
+When updating your online application information, please select the following:

-Thank you for applying with the Idaho Department of Fish Game!
+Thank you for applying with Department of Fish and Game!

 Some jobs may entail working overtime.
 It is the Department's